ouvtk/ctepa.au/_posts/2024-09-10-skoda-canton-audio.md

 If you are looking for a feasible Canton replacement, you probably need to find a solution to get the signal out of the factory amplifier to a digital signal processor (DSP) and then to an amplifier.
 I've also heard anecdotes about re-coding the car audio head unit to behave as a non-Canton one, which may be an option if you are in Europe.

-I haven't accepted this fate yet, as it leads towards a complex system with likely compromised quality (and also an overall expensive system as a bonus).
+And considering how much more effort it may still take, I've accepted the above fate, even though it leads towards a complex system with likely compromised quality (and also an overall expensive system as a bonus).
+Will be looking into getting high-level outputs from the factory amplifier to Helix DSP.

-Trying to find a special way.
+But I was trying to find a special way.

 # Input parameters
 Skoda Kodiaq 2021 with Canton audio installed: